What is Settlement work?

 The ideology of the settlement movement is based on the empowering effect of community.
 Both individuality and diversity are highly valued in everything we do.

-The work of FFSH and its member organisations is made possible through service charges from the provision of wellbeing services, by support from Veikkaus ( a gaming company owned by the Finnish state), earmarked subsidies from ministries and donations from private individuals.
+The work of FFSH and its member organisations is made possible through service charges from the provision of wellbeing services, by support from STEA (Funding Centre for Social Welfare and Health Organisations), earmarked subsidies from ministries and donations from private individuals.
 Our activities are non-profit.